COVID-19 UPDATE: We are open and continue to serve our students. Learn More about our health & safety plans.

 Many career opportunities within the criminal justice field have additional requirements such as academy training, background checks, and physical fitness standards.
 These mandates often vary on a state-by-state or city-by-city basis, so be sure to research the potential requirements in your region as you pursue an associate degree in Criminal Justice Studies.

-The Amherst campus offers courses in the Criminal Justice Studies associate degree.
-To learn more about this degree at the Amherst location, please contact an admissions representative.
+Courses in the Criminal Justice Studies associate degree are also offered at the Amherst campus.
+To learn more please contact an admissions representative.

 Students of the Criminal Justice Studies associate degree program will gain knowledge of: